U.S. coronavirus cases surpass 100,000 as doctors cope with medical shortages

 “Masks disappear,” nurse Diana Torres said.
 “We hide it all in drawers in front of the nurses’ station.”

 One nurse at Westchester Medical Center, in the suburbs of the city, said colleagues have begun absconding with scarce supplies without asking, prompting better-stocked teams to lock masks, gloves and gowns in drawers and closets.
-(Full Story)

 An emergency room doctor in Michigan, an emerging epicenter of the pandemic, said he was wearing one paper face mask for an entire shift due to a shortage and that hospitals in the Detroit area would soon run out of ventilators.